You’ll lose more than 50% of your potential customers if your website is not optimized for mobile web traffic!

 2. Multiple Monetization Options from Mobile Web Traffic

 Confidence among mobile users to spend money online is higher than ever.
-Shopping online and making other financial transactions used to be exclusively done from desktop computers but these days a lot of people use mobile devices to shop, book holidays, order takout, buy apps and more.
+Shopping online and making other financial transactions used to be exclusively done from desktop computers, but these days many people use mobile devices to shop, book holidays, order takeout, buy apps, and more.

 3. Staggering Mobile Shopping Statistics

 More than 33% of Black Friday revenue comes from mobile orders, and the rate is increasing by about 5% each year.

 Thanksgiving Day, Black Friday, and Cyber Monday are the highest-grossing US e-commerce sales days, each generating about US$8 billion.
 At least 30% of those sales are done through mobile devices.